Reglan (Metoclopramide) and Tardive Dyskinesia: What Evidence Shows About Causation

 What are the symptoms of tardive dyskinesia?

-TD is characterized by involuntary, repetitive movements, often involving the face, tongue, and extremities.
-These movements can be disfiguring and may persist even after Reglan is discontinued (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).
+Tardive dyskinesia is characterized by involuntary, repetitive movements, often of the face, tongue, or extremities.
+These movements can be disfiguring and may not resolve after stopping the drug (https://dailymed.nlm.nih.gov/dailymed/drugInfo.cfm?setid=de55c133-eb08-4a35-91a2-5dc093027397).

 How common is tardive dyskinesia with Reglan use?